Avia Traffic Company Flight 768

 Avia Traffic Company Flight 768 was a scheduled passenger flight from Bishkek to Osh, Kyrgyzstan.
-On 22 November 2015, the Boeing 737-300 operating the flight was on final approach to Osh it touched down hard enough to shear off the left and right main landing gear.
-The aircraft skidded off the runway with the left engine being torn from its mount.
+On 22 November 2015, the Boeing 737-300 operating the flight was about to land at the Osh Airport but it touched down so hard that both main landing gears sheared off.
+The aircraft skidded off the runway with the left engine being torn from its mount as well.
 There were no fatalities in the accident, but 14 people were injured.

 Accident

 Aircraft

 The aircraft involved was a Boeing 737-3YO, registration EX-37005, originally delivered to Philippine Airlines in 1990; it was later sold to Garuda Indonesia, Citilink and Sama Airlines before being sold to Avia Traffic Company in 2011.
 The aircraft was 25 years old at the time of the accident.
 The aircraft was written off after the accident.

 Landing

 The aircraft had originally departed Krasnoyarsk Airport Russia for Osh but diverted to Bishkek due to fog in Osh.
 After the weather improved, the crew departed for Osh.
 Ground observers reported that the visibility deteriorated to about 150 m.

 The aircraft was performing an ILS approach to Osh's runway 12 at about 07:56L (01:56Z) but touched down hard causing the landing gear to collapse and separate from the aircraft.
 The aircraft went off the runway and ran over rough terrain, the left-hand CFM International CFM56 engine separated and the right-hand engine received substantial damage before the aircraft came to a stop about 1500 m from touchdown.
 Four occupants received serious injuries and ten occupants received minor injuries.